Privacy

-What we collect, why, and what you can do about it.
+What gets collected, why, and what you can do about it.

 This is a personal website with blog, tools, and guides.
-Here's exactly what we collect:
+Here's exactly what I collect:

 When you browse (no account needed)

 - Page view analytics - Page path, referrer, browser type, and a non-reversible hash of your IP address.
-We don't use Google Analytics or any third-party tracking.
-This is our own lightweight, server-side system.
+For Toolshed items, I also record a privacy-safe view, download, or source-click event so I can understand aggregate use.
+I don't use Google Analytics or any third-party tracking.

-- Bot detection - We flag automated traffic at the time of the request so we can filter it from reports.
+- Bot detection - I flag automated traffic at the time of the request so I can filter it from reports.

 When you create an account

 You can sign in with a magic link (email) or through Google, GitHub, or LinkedIn.
-We store:
+I store:

 - Email address - Required.
 Used for login and communication.